tekknolagi/tekknolagi.github.com/_posts/2021-02-03-inline-caching-quickening.md

 Why should we have to check if the cache slot is empty if in the fast path it shouldn't be?
 And why should we then have to make an indirect call?
-On some CPUs, indirect calls are [much slower](calls) than direct calls.
+On some CPUs, indirect calls are [much slower][calls] than direct calls.
 And this assumes the compiler generates a call instruction --- it's very possible that a compiler would decide to inline the direct call.